Orientation to Art and Design

 Martin has many years of teaching experience as a Lead Tutor within Foundation Studies and also as Director of Studies for Orientation to Art and Design at CSM.
 He completed his Postgraduate Certificate of Education in 2010.

 The objective of this full-time programme of study is to enable students to develop the necessary knowledge and practical skills for entry on to a Foundation course.
 This includes observational, analytical and research skills, the control of materials and processes in the realisation of ideas, the capacity to evaluate your work and the work of others and to establish communication skills with particular reference to studio language.

 Applicants should be at IELTS level 5.0 in English language and should have started to establish a portfolio of drawings.
-All applicants must be interviewed or submit a portfolio of recent work before being accepted on to the course.
+All applicants must submit an online application with recent work before being accepted on to the course (please see further details in the How to Apply section below).
 This course is open to students aged 17 years and older.